abigailjcampbell/dsc-phase-2-project-v3/README.md

 ### Business Problem

-This company has decided to create a new movie studio, but they don’t know anything about creating movies.
-Before investing in a large movie project, they need to know which types of movies are doing well, which directors perform well within a reasonable budget, and whihc time of year is best to release.
-The results of this project are summarized in a preentation suitable to be presented to a non-techinical audience and translated to make clear business recommendations.
+This company has decided to create a new movie studio, but they don’t know much about creating movies.
+Before investing in a large movie project, they need to know which types of movies are doing well, which directors perform well within a reasonable budget, and which time of year is best to release.
+The results of this project are summarized in a presentation suitable to be presented to a non-techinical audience and translated to make clear business recommendations.

 ### The Data

-In the folder `zippedData` are movie datasets from:
+In the folder `zippedData` are movie datasets from:s

 * [Box Office Mojo](https://www.boxofficemojo.com/)
 * [IMDB](https://www.imdb.com/)